axcora/markdownuts/content/doc/configuration.md

 You can access on `config.yml` file and update meta title, description , favicon logo, language, locale, and others,on this area.

+After your have update your site, you can generate sitemap by access on `yoursite.com/getsitemap.php`

+For manual generate sitemap , open terminal and run this command `php generate_sitemap.php`

+And your `sitemap.xml` is ready in your root project.